Here is some general advice on looking after a dog.

 Clean up after them – Never let your pet foul on the estate especially all areas where children play.
 Pick up the dog mess promptly and dispose of in a responsible manner.
 You will be liable for a fine for not doing so.

 Don’t leave them alone for too long – It’s unfair to the dog and your neighbours if it’s always barking.
 When you are away arrange for your pet to be looked after by a reliable friend or family member.
 Alternatively you can look to place your dog in a licensed boarding kennel.
-Visit Find Pet Boarding.
+Visit The Good Kennel Guide or Find Pet Boarding websites for advice.

 Maintain a healthy diet – Obesity in dogs is a common problem and can shorten their life and cause them unnecessary suffering.
 Feeding them the wrong food can affect their heath too.
 The RSPCA has produced a useful guide on how make sure your dog has the best diet for a long and healthy life.